-During the first quarter of 2012, we recorded revisions totaling \$0.4 million, primarily resulting from sublease assumption changes related to the abandonment of facilities under the 2008 and 2010 Restructuring Plans.
+During the first nine months of 2013, we recorded revisions totaling \$0.4 million, primarily resulting from sublease assumption changes related to the abandonment of facilities under the 2008 and 2010 Restructuring Plans.

 Interest and Other Income (Expense), Net

 Interest and other income (expense), net, generally consists of interest income and interest expense.